Explore South Asia with Us

 collaboration with K-12 schools via in-classroom visits and teaching resources

-The South Asian Studies minor focuses on the cultures, politics, history, arts and current events of South Asian nations, which includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
-More information is available on the College of Arts and Sciences website.
+The South Asian Studies minor focuses on the cultures, politics, history, arts and current events of South Asia.
+Hindi is one of the national languages of India, and Hindi-Urdu is the third most spoken language in the world.

 This Certificate of Advanced Study program gives students the opportunity to supplement their degree with an interdisciplinary approach to learning about the cultures, politics, history, arts and current events of this region.
-All Syracuse University graduate students are eligible to apply.
-Information about the certificate and how to apply is available on Maxwell's Answers website.
+Graduate students may also choose the East and South Asia career track in Maxwell's international relations graduate degree program.

 Syracuse University offers a number of options for students who wish to study in India, including several short-term programs.

 South Asia Center's Foreign Language and Area Studies Fellowships

 The South Asia Center is part of a long tradition of engagement between Syracuse University and India.
 Syracuse University’s Maxwell School has hosted thousands of senior government of India officials in its Executive Education, advanced certificate and degree programs since the 1950s.
 In addition to the Maxwell School’s exclusive programming with the government of India, the Executive Education program also facilitates 12 advanced certificates, two master’s degrees and numerous customized training opportunities that build upon its history of close collaborations with government and academic institutions—both internationally and throughout the United States.

 Read about Rachel Lameen's experiences during her semester abroad in New Delhi studying with the School of International Training's Public Health, Gender and Community Action program.